lw8192/Red-Team-Dev/C/README.md

 ### Interacting with Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Not freeing memory - can lead to a memory leak.
 Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.
-Memory addresses: 32 bits /
+Memory addresses: 32 bits / 8 bytes
 Memory Structure (high to low address, going down):
     Command Line Arguments
     Stack